Indonesia Stock Exchange: 2000 bombing

 On 14 September 2000, a car bomb exploded in the basement of the then-Jakarta Stock Exchange building, killing 15 people.
 In August 2001 an Indonesian court sentenced two members of the Indonesian special forces unit, Kopassus, Teuku Ismuhadi Jafar and Nuryadin to 20-year jail terms for masterminding the attack.

 Walkway collapse

-On 15 January 2018, a mezzanine walkway that was hanging on the second floor of the IDX collapsed, which sustained at least 77 injuries.
+On 15 January 2018, a mezzanine walkway that was hanging on the second floor of the IDX collapsed, causing at least 77 injuries.
 Most of the injured were university students who were visiting the building, when the incident occurred at about 12:10 WIB (UTC+7:00).
 Out of the 77 injuries, the 17 victims were hospitalized on RSAL Mintohardjo.

 Media

-Indonesia Stock Exchange is also operated a business news channel IDX Channel, in partnership with Indonesian media giant Media Nusantara Citra.
+Indonesia Stock Exchange also operates a business news channel IDX Channel, in partnership with Indonesian media giant Media Nusantara Citra.